E3: 1995–2006: Growth and success through first decade

 The first event was held from May 11–13, 1995 at the Los Angeles Convention Center, which would generally be the convention's location in future years.
 The organizers were unsure of how successful this would be, but by the end of the convention, they had booked most of the space at the Convention Center, and saw more than 40,000 attendees.
 In the aftermath of its first year, E3 was already regarded as the biggest event in the video game industry.
 The IDSA realized the strength of a debut trade show, and subsequently renegotiated with IDG to allow the IDSA to take full ownership of the show and the intellectual property associated with the name, while hiring IDG to help with execution of the event.
 During this E3, Sega had introduced the Sega Saturn, priced at $399.
-Sony also introduced the first PlayStation console, with Sony Computer Entertainment North America's president Steve Race coming on stage during their press event to simply say "$299" before leaving the stage to applause.
+Sony also introduced the first PlayStation console, with Sony Computer Entertainment North America's president Steve Race coming on stage during their press event to simply say (as in $299) before leaving the stage to applause.
 The surprise undercutting price had a significant impact on Sega and the current console war between Sega, Sony, and Nintendo.
 From then on, E3 was seen to play a major part in other console wars, with journalists reporting on which manufacturer "won" E3 based on their product offerings.

 In 1996, IDG and the IDSA tried a Japanese version of E3, in preparation for a worldwide series of events, at the Makuhari Messe in Tokyo (as E3 Tokyo '96) in association with TV Asahi.
 Although Sony Computer Entertainment was the show's original sponsor, the company withdrew its support in favor of its PlayStation Expo.
 Sega then pulled out at the last minute, leaving Nintendo the only big-three company to appear.
 Held November 1–4, 1996, the presence of several other gaming expos and lack of support from Japanese game manufacturers led to reportedly poor turnout and rumored E3 events in Singapore and Canada did not take place.

 Due to failed negotiations for the convention space in Los Angeles, the E3 conventions in 1997 and 1998 were held at the Georgia World Congress Center in Atlanta, Georgia.
 Turnout at these shows was dramatically lower than at the first two E3s, which has been attributed to a declining number of game developers and the fact that many video game companies were based on the West Coast, making the cost of sending staff and equipment to Atlanta prohibitive.
 The show returned to the Los Angeles Convention Center in 1999, and continued to grow in attendance, ranging from 60,000 to 70,000 attendees.

 In addition to the event, E3 started to support (or became associated with) several websites.
 One was E365, introduced in 2006, an online community which attendees used to network and schedule meetings.